alhussien76/AcurrDigita/README.md

-# AccurDigital
+# Deployment

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.
+This project is deployed on firebase [AccurDigital](https://accurdigital-task.web.app/)

 ## Packages used